 10. Adjustment Provisions.
-In the event that any recapitalization, or reclassification, reorganization, split-up, stock split, reverse split, repurchase, or consolidation of shares of Common Stock shall be effected, or the outstanding shares of Common Stock shall be, in connection with a merger or consolidation of the Company or a sale by the Company of all or a part of its assets, exchanged for a different number or class of shares of stock or other securities or property of the Company or any other entity or person, or a spin-off or split-off or a record date for determination of holders of Common Stock entitled to receive a dividend or other distribution payable in Common Stock or other property (other than normal cash dividends), or other similar corporate transaction affecting the Common Stock (including a Change in Control) shall occur, or unusual or nonrecurring events occur affecting the Company, including changes in applicable rules, rulings, regulations, or other requirements, that the Committee determines, in its sole discretion, could result in dilution or enlargement of the rights intended to be granted to, or available for, participants in the Plan, the Committee shall make such proportionate substitution or adjustment, if any, as the Committee deems equitable, to any or all off. (i) the maximum aggregate number and the class of shares or other securities or property that may be issued in accordance with Section 4(a)(i) above pursuant to Awards thereafter granted, (ii) any other limit applicable under the Plan with respect to the number of Awards which may be granted hereunder, (iii) the number and the class of shares or property that may be issued on transferred under outstanding Awards; provided, that with respect to Incentive Stock Options any such adjustments shall comply with Sections 422 and 424 of the Code; provided, further, that in the case of any "equity restructuring" (within the meaning of the Financial Accounting Standards Board Accounting Standards Codification Topic 718 (or any succ
+In the event that any recapitalization, or reclassification, reorganization, split-up, stock split, reverse split, repurchase, or consolidation of shares of Common Stock shall be effected, or the outstanding shares of Common Stock shall be, in connection with a merger or consolidation of the Company or a sale by the Company of all or a part of its assets, exchanged for a different number or class of shares of stock or other securities or property of the Company or any other entity or person, or a spin-off or split-off or a record date for determination of holders of Common Stock entitled to receive a dividend or other distribution payable in Common Stock or other property (other than normal cash dividends), or other similar corporate transaction affecting the Common Stock (including a Change in Control) shall occur, or unusual or nonrecurring events occur affecting the Company, including changes in applicable rules, rulings, regulations, or other requirements, that the Committee determines, in its sole discretion, could result in dilution or enlargement of the rights intended to be granted to, or available for, participants in the Plan, the Committee shall make such proportionate substitution or adjustment, if any, as the Committee deems equitable, to any or all of: (i) the maximum aggregate number and the class of shares or other securities or property that may be issued in accordance with Section 4(a)(i) above pursuant to Awards thereafter granted, (ii) any other limit applicable under the Plan with respect to the number of Awards which may be granted hereunder, (iii) the number and the class of shares or other securities or property that may be issued or transferred under outstanding Awards, (iv) the purchase price, exercise price, or strike price of Awards, and (v) any performance conditions or metrics or other terms and conditions applicable to any outstanding Awards; provided, that with respect to Incentive Stock Options any such adjustments shall comply with Sections 422 and 424 of the Code; provided, further, that in the case of any "equity restructuring" (within the meaning of the Financial Accounting Standards Board Accounting Standards Codification Topic 718 (or any successor pronouncement thereto)), the Committee shall make an equitable or proportionate adjustment to outstanding Awards to reflect such equity restructuring.
+Any adjustment under this Section 10 shall be conclusive and binding for all purposes, and any such adjustment may provide for the elimination of any fractional share of Common Stock that might otherwise become subject to an Award.